Asguho/AsguhoClient/description.md

 # AsguhoClient
-This modpacks main focus is to be a **simple** and really **optimized** client with the tools you need to build awesome contraptions, farms and extraordinary looking builds.
+This modpack's main focus is to be a **simple** and really **optimized** client with the tools you need to build awesome contraptions, farms and extraordinary looking builds.
 ## performance
 This pack is highly optimized thanks to these mods:
 - Sodium